-Conjuring up images of palm trees, sandy beaches, neon lights and Latin rhythms, Miami, Florida is an exciting destination with much to offer.
-Its unprecedented population growth during the past century has led to it being nicknamed 'the Magic City', and it's undeniable that migrants have played an important role in shaping the city’s history and unique character.
+Conjuring up images of palm trees, sandy beaches, neon lights and Latin rhythms, Miami, Florida, is an exciting destination with much to offer.
+Newcomers moving to Miami will certainly appreciate the city’s cultural diversity, which has been spurred by its unprecedented population growth during the past century.

-That it's also known as 'the Capital of Latin America' suggests something about the central role that Hispanic people have come to play in Miami, as well as its role as a cultural and economic gateway between Latin America and the USA.
+Nicknamed ‘the Magic City’, Miami’s migrant population has undeniably played an essential role in shaping its history and unique character.
+That it’s also known as ‘the Capital of Latin America’ suggests something about the central role Hispanic people have come to play in Miami.
+The city also has a key role as a cultural and economic gateway between Latin America and the USA.

 Living in Miami as an expat

 Large communities of Cuban, Haitian and Puerto Rican residents, among others, have left an enduring mark on the city.
-This can be seen in the nightclubs, restaurants and general lifestyle in Miami, especially in areas like Little Havana.
+This can be seen in the nightclubs, restaurants and the general lifestyle in Miami, especially in areas like Little Havana.

 The city is also home to the headquarters of major corporations and functions as the Latin American outpost for other multinational businesses.
-Miami’s economy is unsurprisingly driven by tourism, and it also has significant finance and commerce sectors as well as being one of the busiest commercial ports of entry into the United States.
+Miami’s economy is unsurprisingly driven by tourism, and it also has significant finance and commerce sectors, as well as being one of the busiest commercial ports of entry into the United States.

 Most foreigners don't necessarily move to Miami for professional reasons, however, and are instead attracted by the Florida climate and the city’s atmosphere.
 A large variety of activities and attractions keep newcomers entertained, from malls to museums and national monuments.